coleifer/peewee/docs/peewee/relationships.rst

 Peewee provides two complementary tools for avoiding N+1 queries:

-* **Joins** - combine rows from multiple tables in a single ``SELECT``.
-Best when traversing a foreign key *toward* its target (many-to-one direction), for example fetching tweets with their authors.
+* Joins combine rows from multiple tables in a single ``SELECT``.
+Best when traversing a foreign key toward its target (many-to-one direction), for example fetching tweets with their authors.
-* **Eager loading** - issue one query per table and assign the results together in Python.
+* Eager loading issues one query per table and assigns the results together in Python.
 Best when traversing a back-reference (one-to-many direction), for example fetching users with all their tweets.
 Peewee provides the :meth:`~ModelSelect.with_related` helper for this.